Skip to Content

 Anthony Di Biase / Shutterstock

 The chicken teriyaki roll combines two traditional cooking methods into one dish.
-This roll usually consists of teriyaki chicken, cucumber and avocado and is usually prepared as an uramaki roll and drizzled with teriyaki sauce.
+This roll usually consists of teriyaki chicken, cucumber, and avocado and is usually prepared as an uramaki roll and drizzled with teriyaki sauce.
 If you love teriyaki chicken, this is the roll for you.

 21. Spicy Crab Roll

-Spicy Crab roll
+Spicy crab roll close up.

 The spicy crab roll is similar to a California roll except the crab is mixed with a spicy mayo, which usually includes sriracha sauce, prior to being added to the filling.
 Also, while the California roll has avocado and cucumber in its filling, this roll often just contains the spicy crab mix.
 If you like the flavor of California rolls but could use a little heat, this is the roll for you.